Sheet Metal Worker Program

 Area of Study: Applied Industrial Technology Sheet Metal Worker Program

-Degree/Certificate: Associate of Applied Science degree in Applied Industrial Technology with a concentration in Sheet Metal Worker
+Degree/Certificate: Associate of Applied Science in Sheet Metal Working Technology (Apprenticeship)

 Academic School: Advanced Manufacturing, Engineering and Computer Science